-The Art collection Luigi Pylons is located in the historic center of Cagliari and is located inside the building of the University of the city.
-The collection consists of a collection of works of art and handicraft gathered by Luigi Pylons.
-Pylons donated the entire collection in 1981 at the University of Cagliari.
-The collection is divided into seven rooms and include paintings, Sardinian costumes, prints, maps, carpets, jewelry, silverware, handicrafts and clothing.
-The collection of paintings is the richest and the history of painting from the seventeenth century to the twentieth century, particularly from Sardinia.
-Among the most important painters include: Raffaello Delogu, Filippo Figari, Melchiorre Melis, Antonio Mura, Sassu and Mario Sironi.
-In the exhibition rooms they are exposed 82 pieces, including 15 rosaries, 8 spuligadentes (objects for the cleaning of the teeth and ears), a shears and amulets against the evil eye.
-Of great value are the views of Sardinia 136 watercolors, original gouaches, drawings with views of Cagliari, Sassari and Sanluri.
+The Luigi Piloni Art Collection is located in the historic center of Cagliari and is located inside the city's University building.
+The collection consists of a collection of Sardinian works of art and craftsmanship collected by Luigi Piloni.
+Piloni donated the entire collection in 1981 to the University of Cagliari.
+The collection is divided into seven rooms and includes paintings, Sardinian costumes, prints, maps, carpets, jewelery, silverware, handicrafts and clothing.
+The collection of paintings is the richest and traces the history of painting from the seventeenth century to the twentieth century, in particular of Sardinian origin.
+Among the most important painters are: Raffaello Delogu, Filippo Figari, Melchiorre Melis, Antonio Mura, Aligi Sassu and Mario Sironi.
+In the exhibition rooms 82 pieces are exhibited, including 15 rosaries, 8 spuligadentes (objects for cleaning the teeth and ears), a scissors holder and amulets against the evil eye.
+Of great value are the 136 views of Sardinia including watercolors, original tempera, drawings with views of Cagliari, Sassari and Sanluri.
 The collection houses a historical archive and a library open to the public.